Malaria Babesia 831

 Methodology

-Microscopic Examination with Giemsa stain.
+Microscopic Examination of stained slides with Giemsa stain

 Setup Schedule

-Set up: Mon-Sat; Report available: Next day
+Set up: Mon-Sat; Report available: 1-2 days

 Reference Range